Road Trip essentials for kids for exploring

 This is a great time to incorporate the whole family in the prepping aspect of going on an outing.

-By doing this, you’re not only making them a part of the process, but you’re also teaching them valuable life lessons they will need for the future when they have their own families.
+By doing this, you’re not only making family members a part of the process, but you’re also teaching them valuable life lessons they will need for the future when they plan their own long trips.

 Road Trip Tip #1: